Ming-Hao/chrome-whisper-transcriber/README.md

 ## Usage

-1. Click the extension icon to open the popup.
+- Click the extension icon to open the popup (if the suggested shortcut `Ctrl+Shift+Y` / `Command+Shift+Y` is still set, that works too).
-2. Click **Start Recording** to capture tab audio.
+- Press **Start Recording** to capture tab audio; playback continues through your speakers or headphones.
-3. The tab will continue to play sound normally.
-4. Click **Stop Recording** to send the audio for transcription.
+- Press **Stop Recording** to send the audio for transcription and see the transcript in the log.

-5. The result will be shown in the popup log panel.
+### Keyboard Shortcuts

+- By default, press Alt+E (or Option⌥+E on macOS) to start or stop recording — no need to open the popup.
+- You can reassign the shortcut for “Start or stop Whisper recording” at `chrome://extensions/shortcuts`, and also choose whether it works globally across the system.

 ---